shachou-lab/linux/README.md

 # linux
 The quieter you become...

-# Shachou Lab | Linux, Kali & Engineering Solutions
+# Shachou Lab | Linux & Engineering Solutions

 Welcome!
 This repository is a collection of cutting-edge Linux reviews, Kali Linux penetration testing scripts, Windows integration guides, and chemical engineering tools.